denliehoo/multi-swap/README.md

 - 20/10/22: Add percentage to each cryptoSwapItem (for to) and ensure sum of is always equal 100%
 - 20/10/22: Validation for swap (ensure percentages sums to 100%, tokens are selected and amounts are al zero)
 - 20/10/22: Upon clicking "PREVIEW SWAP", show prview swap modal which shows approximately what the user gets
+- 20/10/22: Add a minus button for each cryptoSwapItem
+  - ensure that there is always at least 1 to and from
+  - remove the state upon minus